KingKuess/4907-xna-game/README.md

 If you want to see a quick demo I made: https://www.youtube.com/watch?v=3hYxFu5rV3U

-You can possibly run this yourself if you have the xna redistributables installed
+You can possibly run this yourself if you have the xna redistributables installed which ive included in this repo.

+To launch the server:

+Navigate